parsimonhi/animCJK/README.md

 Primitives that look as a simplified Chinese character are in svgsZhHans.

-Primitives that are also a bopomofo character are in svgsZhHansZoo.
+Primitives that are also a Bopomofo character are in svgsZhHansZoo.

 Primitives that may not have a corresponding character in Unicode code charts are in svgsJaZoo.